2018 Gagarin Cup playoffs

 The 2018 Gagarin Cup playoffs of the Kontinental Hockey League (KHL) began on March 3, 2018, with the top eight teams from each of the conferences, following the conclusion of the 2017–18 KHL regular season.

 Playoff seeds

 After the regular season, the standard 16 teams qualified for the playoffs.
 The Western Conference regular season winners and Continental Cup winners are SKA Saint Petersburg with 138 points.
 Ak Bars Kazan are the Eastern Conference regular season winners with 100 points.

 Draw

+The playoffs started on March 3, 2018, with the top eight teams from each of the conferences and ended on April 22, 2018.